indigenous

 Spelling & Dictionary Insight

-Our Hunspell-derived misspelling index lists 14 documented wrong-spelling variants for indigenous, with forms such as "idnigenous", "inddigenous", and "indgienous".
-Each variant represents a distinct typo pattern that appears often enough in corpora to be worth flagging, typically a doubled-consonant error, a silent-letter drop, or a vowel substitution.It is not paired with a close-neighbour confusable in our dataset, which tends to mean the word is visually distinctive enough to stand on its own.
+Our generated misspelling index lists 14 likely wrong-spelling variants for indigenous, with forms such as "idnigenous", "inddigenous", and "indgienous".
+Every one of these variants traces to a single-character edit -- an added or dropped letter, a swapped consonant, or a vowel swap -- the kind of slip a spell-checker is built to catch.
+This entry stands alone in our confusable dataset, which tends to mean the word is visually distinctive enough to stand on its own.

 Etymologically, the entry records: Borrowed from Late Latin indigenus (“native, born in a country”), from indi- (indu-), an old derivative of in (“in”), gen- the root of gignō (“give birth to”), and English -ous.
-Compare indigene, Ancient Greek ἐνδογενής (endogenḗs, “born in the house”), and… Root origin matters for spelling because borrowed morphemes (Greek, Latin, Old French, Old English) carry their source-language orthographic conventions into modern English, which is why historical etymology is often the cleanest predictor of whether a cluster like "-ough", "-eau", or "-tion" will appear.
-For readers arriving here from a spelling check, the authoritative guidance is: the correct English form is indigenous, spelled I-N-D-I-G-E-N-O-U-S, and any other sequence of those letters, regardless of how natural it feels, is a misspelling in standard orthography.
+Compare indigene, Ancient Greek ἐνδογενής (endogenḗs, “born in the house”), and… The correct English form is indigenous, spelled I-N-D-I-G-E-N-O-U-S.

 Definition